50% of departing CEOs are pushed out

 - Around 2.1% of CEOs left with a specific reference to misconduct allegations

 - Female CEOs have been found to be more likely to be pushed out than male CEOs

-- CEOs of energy and consumer discretionary companies are feeling the heat
+- CEOs of companies in the energy, consumer discretionary and consumer staples sectors are feeling the heat

 Push-out Score™: The number you need to know